kapouer/express-dom/README.md

 A non-empty DEBUG environment value will log browser console to stdout.

-To debug the web page itself, just remove .load() calls and let the page be rendered on your usual browser.
+To debug the web page itself, settting environment variable `DEVELOP=1` will disable .load() calls, meaning pages are not rendered, nor custom plugins applied.

 ## License